 Program and Philosophy

 The Phyllis Bodel Childcare Center was originally conceived and organized by women faculty and postdoctoral fellows at the Yale school of Medicine to provide on-site care for the children of women in medicine.
 It was named in honor of Dr. Phyllis Bodel, a mother of three and the first director of the Office of Women in Medicine.
-The program began in 1979 with seven infants.
-The Center currently serves children ranging in age from six weeks to
+The program began in 1979 with seven infants and currently serves over 150 children.

 The Center is open from 7:30 am to 5:30 pm all year except for holidays and the week between Christmas and New Year's.